HMS Euphrates (1813): Design

 Euphrates was a 36-gun, 18-pounder fifth-rate Scamander-class frigate.
 The class was constructed as part of the reaction of Lord Melville's Admiralty to the beginning of the War of 1812.
 This new theatre of operations, with the Napoleonic Wars ongoing, was expected to put a strain on the existing fleet of Royal Navy frigates.
 Designed by the Surveyor of the Navy, Sir William Rule, the Scamander class was put into construction to fill this need.
 The class was a variant of the existing Apollo-class frigate, which had been the standard design for 36-gun frigates in the Royal Navy for over a decade.
 The class was particularly copied from the lines of the 36-gun frigate HMS Euryalus.

 The war was expected to only be a short affair, and so ships built specifically for it were not designed for long service lives.
 As such Euphratess class was ordered to be constructed out of the soft but easily available "fir".
 This meant the use of red and yellow pine.
 Using pine for construction meant that the usually long period of time between keel laying and launching could be dramatically decreased to as little as three months.
 Pine-built ships could usually be differentiated from those of oak by their flat "square tuck" stern, but as copies of oak-built ships the Scamander class did not have this feature.
 The naval historian Robert Gardiner describes the class as an "austerity" version of the Apollos.

 Pine was a lighter material than oak which allowed the ships to often sail faster than those built of the heavier wood, but this in turn meant that the ships required more ballast than usual to ensure that they sat at their designated waterline.
 Based on an oak-built design but with more ballast than that design was expected to carry, Euphrates and her class were designed with a distinctly shallower depth in the hold.
-This ensured that the frigates were not aversely affected by the excess ballast, which could cause them to sail overly rigidly and without much give.
+This ensured that the frigates were not adversely affected by the excess ballast, which could cause them to sail overly rigidly and without much give.